KiyotadaMori/jaeeadjuster/README.md

 ![outline_jaeeadjuster](images/outline_jaeeadjuster.png)

-First, it conduct English speech recognition using stable-whisper for English
+1 :it conduct English speech recognition using stable-whisper for English

-Second, it converte from English to Japanese katakana using a Katakana-English dictionary or a rule
+2: it converte from English to Japanese katakana using a Katakana-English dictionary or a rule

-Third, it conduct phoneme segmentation using Julius & transcripts from English for Japanese-accented English
+3: it conduct phoneme segmentation using Julius & transcripts from English for Japanese-accented English

-Fourth, it search similar points of words between Japanese-accented English & English
+4: it search similar points of words between Japanese-accented English & English

-Fifth, it adjust start points of words by accelerating audio
+5: it adjust start points of words by accelerating audio

 As a result, it made audio files of Japanease-accented English which have identical durations of words, ideally